andrewwyld/aunt-leslie/README.md

 The bass rotor has considerably more moment of inertia than the treble rotor, so will tend to speed up and slow down more gradually; the large motor is quite powerful and so can attain full speed relatively quickly, whereas the small motor spindle exerts a smaller braking moment and so the rotor will slow quite gradually.

-In all cases, the acceleration behaviour is governed by a differential equation of the form
+In all cases, this can be boiled down to a constant acceleration rate $k$, so the acceleration is governed by

 $\ddot{\theta} = k$